10 Tips for Nurses to Effectively Communicate with Elderly Patients

 Tip 4: Practice Active Listening

-When treating seniors, it’s important to actively listen to their dialogue and remember that both parties may have difficulty expressing ideas to each other.
+When treating seniors, it’s important to actively listen to their words and remember that both parties may have difficulty expressing ideas to each other.
 Care providers should also use body language, such as affirmative nods, to acknowledge receipt of communications without interrupting the client.
-If the care provider cannot understand a patient’s dialogue, they should ask clarifying questions.
+If the care provider cannot understand what a patient is trying to say, they should ask clarifying questions.

 Tip 5: Build Rapport